Smoky pocket gopher

 The smoky pocket gopher (Cratogeomys fumosus) is a species of rodent in the family Geomyidae.
-It is endemic to Mexico (Querétaro).
+It is endemic to the Trans-Mexican Volcanic Belt in Mexico, in the states of Jalisco, Colima, Michoacan, Guanajuato, Queretaro, Hidalgo, Estado de Mexico, and the Mexican Federal District.

 Its natural habitat is subtropical or tropical dry lowland grassland.
 Molecular phylogenetics has revealed that this species also includes the animals formerly separated as C. gymnurus, C. neglectus, C. tylorhinus and C. zinseri.